Hiren879/Spring-Security/README.md

 5. It will be then stored in the **ThreadLocal** object to extract user related information like username, password, isAuthenticatd boolean etc.

 ### Adding MySql Database
-Database will be having one table "user" having fields
+Database will be having one table "user" with the fields
 1. id : PK
 2. active : If user is active or not.
 Boolean field
 3. password : Password of a user